emlab-solutions/pyemaps/README.md

 ![](https://github.com/emlab-solutions/imagepypy/blob/main/kdiff_si_dm.png?raw=True "Kinematic diffraction for silicon python script dm_diff.py") -->

 Other sample scripts designed for you to explore pyemaps are available in samples directory:
-* __si_tilt.py__: spot diffraction patterns generated with silicon crystal data, plotted with _matplotlib pyplot_ module.
-The code also shows how a list of diffraction patterns are generated and displayed as one of electron microscope and sample controls - tilt in x direction changes.
+* __si_dif.py__: spot diffraction patterns generated with silicon crystal data, plotted with _matplotlib pyplot_ module.
+The code also shows how a list of diffraction patterns are generated and displayed as one of electron microscope and sample controls - tilt in x direction changes, for example.

-* __si_zone.py__: same as above except the control that changes is zone axis.
+* __si_bloch.py__: demonstrates dynamic diffraction generation with similar control change as _si_dif.py_.
 <!--
 * __pyplot_dm_si_diff.py__: DM python script which generate and plot diffraction pattern for silicon crystal using _matplotlib pyplot_ module.
 The rendering of diffracttion patterns are in black for normal mode and CBED in color. -->